myhrvold/MH370_MCMC/README.md

 http://www.fastcolabs.com/3028331/more-about-our-methodology-tracking-mh370-with-monte-carlo-data-models

+For a standalone Python script version, see the work of: https://github.com/natlaughlin/MH370_MCMC (thanks! :0) )

 Feel free to reach out with comments or suggestions -- especially critiques and criticisms.

 I've noticed several typos in the IPython notebook; I plan on addressing in an updated version (separate notebook).